viveky22/SDLC_01_Falcon/1_Requirements/README.md

 ## How
 Implemented using structure, pointers, enum and other functionalities of C.

-Basic requirements that are very essential are
+Basic requirements that are very essential are:
 * A rubik's cube application or a real rubik's cube.
 * gcc compiler with a good system.
 * Any of the two linux/windows.